maddimathon/utility-typescript/README.md

 ## License

-This mini-library uses the [MIT license](LICENSE.md).
+This library uses the [MIT license](LICENSE.md).
 Please read and understand the license — I promise it’s short!